iamyumah/portfolio2/README.md

 - Resetting and managing game state

 ## Notes
 This project is a learning exercise based on Colt Steele’s Web Developer Bootcamp.
-All source code is recreated and adapted by me for educational purposes only.
-No CSS was used in this project.
 No commercial use intended.